PA-Boot: A Formally Verified Authentication Protocol for Multiprocessor Secure Boot: Formal Verification

-\paragraph*{\it Security properties} In the presence of adversarial behaviors \cref{attack-AP}, \cref{attack-chip}, and \cref{attack-certificates}, we aim to establish -- by the end of protocol execution -- three types of security goals of the underlying security assets at the level of $\spec_l$: \begin{itemize}[leftmargin=16pt,labelwidth=8pt,labelsep=6pt] \item \emph{Authenticity} (against \cref{attack-AP}): The identity of AP is validated. \item \emph{Integrity} (against \cref{attack-chip} and \cref{attack-certificates}): The inter-processor communication packets and the certificates in NVM remain unmodified (even before the execution of {\system}). \item \emph{Confidentiality} (against \cref{attack-chip} for future executions): The established shared session key $\sessk$ (for encrypting future communication messages) is known only to BSP and AP. \end{itemize} The goal on confidentiality has been proved achievable (see, e.g., \cite{DBLP:conf/ccs/CremersHHSM17}) due to the secrecy of $\sessk$ established by the DH key exchange algorithm~\cite{diffie1976new}.
-The other goals on authenticity and integrity are encoded as three individual lemmas interpreting different protocol-execution scenarios.
-Specifically, the protocol under normal execution (cf.\ \cref{lem:security-low-norm}) should eventually terminate in the $\type{END}$ state where the processors are mutually authenticated and $\sessk$ is established; otherwise, if an adversarial behavior that violates either authenticity or integrity is identified -- i.e., the AP has been replaced or the certificates in NVM have been tampered with (\cref{lem:security-low-B}), or an inter-processor communication packet has been modified by a man-in-the-middle attack (cf.\ \cref{lem:security-low-M}) -- then the protocol should raise error-specific alarms by visiting the $\type{ERR}$ states and eventually terminate in the $\type{ABORT}$ state.
+\paragraph*{\textbf Security properties} In the presence of adversarial behaviors \cref{attack-AP} and \cref{attack-chip}, we aim to establish -- by the end of protocol execution -- three types of security goals of the underlying security assets at the level of $\spec_l$: \begin{itemize}[leftmargin=16pt,labelwidth=8pt,labelsep=6pt] \item \emph{Authenticity} (against \cref{attack-AP}): The identity of AP is validated. \item \emph{Integrity} (against \cref{attack-AP} and \cref{attack-chip}): The inter-processor communication packets and the certificates in NVM remain unmodified (even before the execution of {\system}). \item \emph{Confidentiality} (against \cref{attack-chip} for future executions): The established shared session key $\sessk$ (for encrypting future communication messages) is known only to BSP and AP. \end{itemize} The above-mentioned security goals are encoded as three individual lemmas interpreting different protocol-execution scenarios.
+Specifically, the protocol under normal execution (cf.\ \cref{lem:security-low-norm}) should eventually terminate in the $\type{END}$ state where the processors are mutually authenticated and $\sessk$ is established; otherwise, if an adversarial behavior that violates either authenticity or certificate integrity is identified -- i.e., the AP has been replaced or the certificates in NVM have been tampered with (\cref{lem:security-low-B}), or an inter-processor communication packet has been modified by a man-in-the-middle attack (cf.\ \cref{lem:security-low-M}) -- then the protocol should raise error-specific alarms by visiting the $\type{ERR}$ states and eventually terminate in the $\type{ABORT}$ state.